swirlai/swirl-search/docs/Admin-Guide.md

 ## Adding Normal Users

-Use the Django Admin UI to add users:
+You may use the Django Admin UI to add users:

 ```
 http://localhost:8000/admin/